I teach gentle horsemanship, gymnastic groundwork, balanced bitless riding and liberty training.

 A bit is a foreign object placed inside a very vulnerable place of the horse's body, and even if we ride with a soft hand, I believe that the bit in itself causes discomfort for the horse.

-Riding bitless though does not necessarily mean riding without harm or pain.
+Riding bitless though does not automatically mean riding without harm or pain.
 Much harm can be done with a bitless bridle in the wrong hands.
-Horses have several nerves on the outside of their heads and hard pressure applied with any kind of bridle, halter or other tool, can cause pain.

 It's important to find the right type of bitless bridle for the individual horse, and to learn how to ride with soft hands and light cues from the beginning.